Using protoc Plugins

 Binary plugins

-Binary plugins are OS-specific executables that are passed to protoc
+Binary plugins are OS-specific executables that are passed to protoc directly, and are the

-standard way of handling plugins with protoc
+standard way of handling plugins with protoc.

 Binary plugins from Maven Central